citp/privacy-policy-historical/w/wn/wne/wne.edu.md

 ###### Volunteered Information

 We collect personally identifiable information only when voluntarily provided by website users.
 We only receive personal information about site visitors through our online forms.
 When using our site, you may be asked to enter your name, email address, mailing address, phone number, social security number, date of birth or any combination of data that could be used to identify you.
-This information is collected for the purposes of recruitment, admission to the University, communications, academics and verification of identity.
+This information is collected for the purposes of recruitment, admission to the University, communications, academics, verification of identity,account details (e.g. username and password) and transaction details (e.g. when you pay tuition or make purchases).

 ### When do we collect information?